RamonAsuncion/secret-notes/README.md

 - [ ] Setting button to change the color.

 - [ ] Separate class that inherits from tk.Toplevel for TopLevel.

+- [] Some names are not allowed to be folders because of they being characters.
+Also, don't allowed periods so they don't become hidden files: .gitignore